-- Sample numbers and analyses match the Chain of Custody; - All analyses requested were performed; - Package contains Chain of Custody; - Laboratory applied data qualifiers (if applicable); - Case narrative identifies problems (if applicable), including explanation of data qualifiers; - Sample hold times are met; - Instrument performance checks performed and acceptable; - QA/QC samples present at proper frequency; and - Reports for QA/QC samples
+- Sample numbers and analyses match the Chain of Custody; - All analyses requested were performed; - Package contains Chain of Custody; - Laboratory applied data qualifiers (if applicable); - Case narrative identifies problems (if applicable), including explanation of data qualifiers; - Sample hold times are met; - Instrument performance checks performed and acceptable; - QA/QC samples present at proper frequency; and - Reports for QA/QC samples - Describe in detail any off-normal conditions or difficulties

 The completeness, correctness, and conformance/compliance of the data will be verified and validated against the method, procedural, and contractual requirements.
 Guidance for data verification/validation is provided in the Multi-Agency Radiological Laboratory Analytical Protocols Manual (MARLAP) for radiological constituents, and guidance contained in Quality Assurance/Quality Control Guidance for Removal Activities (EPA, 1990) for chemical constituents.
 Qualifiers will be applied to the analytical data according to the guidance contained in these documents.
 One hundred percent of the laboratory data will be verified and validated.
 Reports must be reviewed and approved by the Project CHP prior to transmission to a regulatory agency or inclusion in draft reports.

-6.3 CORRECTIVE ACTIONS
+6.4 CORRECTIVE ACTIONS

 Corrective actions are developed on a case-by-case basis and are initiated whenever control limits are exceeded, or when results of other system audits or inter-laboratory results indicate an analysis is outside of control limits.
 Corrective action is taken to determine the cause, and a decision is made on the acceptability of the data collected for that lot of samples.
+Laboratory Quality Assurance Program Manuals are included in Appendices B and C.